microsoft/devicescript/website/docs/Language/devicescript-subset.md

 ## Logging and format strings

-The `console.log()` takes zero or more arguments, each of which is a string or a number.
+The `console.log()` takes zero or more arguments of any type.
+Template literals and string concatenation are also supported.
 Compiler internally constructs a format string (see below).

 ```ts